Mortgage

 Forgivable second mortgage

-Another type of assistance is a forgivable second mortgage.
-With these loans, buyers won’t make payments or pay interest; however, they need to remain in the home for a specific time to receive forgiveness.
-If they sell before the required time, they may need to repay a portion or all of the loan.
+A forgivable second mortgage doesn’t require monthly payments or accrue interest.
+That said, buyers will need to live in the home for a specific amount of time to have their loan forgiven.
+If they refinance, sell or pay off their first mortgage before the timeline ends, they’ll typically need to repay a portion or all of the loan.

 Grant